Eoin Toal

-Eoin Toal (born 15 February 1999) is a Northern Irish professional footballer who plays as a defender for club Bolton Wanderers, whom he also captains, and the Northern Ireland national team.
+Eoin Toal (born 15 February 1999) is a Northern Irish professional footballer who plays as a defender for club Bolton Wanderers and the Northern Ireland national team.

 Early and personal life

 Toal was born in Armagh.
 One of his uncles, Peter Rafferty, and one of his cousins, Ethan Rafferty, played for Armagh in Gaelic football.
 Peter later managed Armagh U21 to All-Ireland glory in 2004.
 Eoin himself played Gaelic football until the age of 14, deciding instead to switch to association football.
 Another uncle, Mickey Toal, and another cousin, Thomas Mackle, both played Irish road bowling, with Mickey considered a legend in the sport, whilst Thomas has won the All-Ireland Championship.